pippim/pippim.github.io/programs/mserve.md

 - Cross-fading other sound sources when toggling play/pause, FF/REW,
 and during TV broadcast commercials
 - <a href="#hide-chonology-button">Show/Hide Chronology</a>
 to balance screen real estate.
+The *"Chronology"* can also be referred to as the *"Song Queue"* in other music players.

 ### Multiple Everything
 {:.no_toc}